kitnil/awesome/README.md

 ## PHP

+- [leantime](https://github.com/Leantime/leantime) - Leantime is a lean project management system for innovators.
+Designed to help you manage your projects from ideation to delivery.
 - [howdoi](https://github.com/san-kumar/howdoi) - Get quick answers to common linux related questions, right inside your terminal by typing "howdoi [your question]".
 - [Organizr](https://github.com/causefx/Organizr) - HTPC/Homelab Services Organizer - Written in PHP
 - [rector](https://github.com/rectorphp/rector) - Instant Upgrades and Instant Refactoring of any PHP 5.3+ code